netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 When creating shipments manually, the error message will be directly visible.
 Errors that occur during automatic shipment creation will be logged as order comments.
-If the logging is enabled in the module configuration, you can also check the shipments in the log file.
+If the logging is enabled in the module configuration, you can also check the shipments in the module's log file.

 .. admonition:: Note